talo/lsor/README.md

 }
 ```

-Now we can query this over GraphQL, and `lsor` will have auto-magically generated
+Now we can query this over GraphQL, and Lsor will have auto-magically generated
 the necessary `UserFilter` and `UserSort` types.

 ```graphql